HaoranLiao/haoranliao.github.io/_pages/teaching.md

 #### Experience
 * Senior Research Scientist, Q-CTRL
 <br> 02/2024&ndash;Present &nbsp;Los Angeles, United States
   * Designed and implemented a novel protocol for long-range CNOT gates that significantly outperforms the alternative measurement-based protocol, achieving the highest-fidelity CNOT gate teleportation across up to at least 40 lattice sites on solid-state devices to date.
-Leveraged limited error detection schemes to enable 75-qubit GHZ state preparation.
-(PRX Quantum)
+Leveraged limited error detection schemes to enable 75-qubit GHZ state preparation. (<a href="https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.6.020331">PRX Quantum 2025</a>)
   * Ongoing research on quantum optimization, quantum error correction, and hamiltonian simulation.
 * Research Intern, IBM Quantum
 <br> 02/2023&ndash;08/2023 &nbsp;New York, United States
-  * Pauli channel estimation using error-mitigated entanglement-enhanced benchmarking, exponentially reducing sampling complexity compared to cycle benchmarking. (arXiv)
+  * Crosstalk suppression by context-aware compilation absorbing transmon crosstalk into the Hamiltonian in many-body physics simulations. (<a href="https://ieeexplore.ieee.org/abstract/document/10609605">Proceedings of ISCA 2024</a>)
   * Developed a machine learning-based quantum error mitigation technique that significantly reduces the cost of traditional quantum error mitigation methods without sacrificing accuracy on classically intractable circuits.
-Showed its superiority for variational algorithms such as VQE, and tomography-like experiments.
-(Nat.
+Showed its superiority for variational algorithms such as VQE, and tomography-like experiments. (<a href="https://www.nature.com/articles/s42256-024-00927-2">Nat.
 Mach.
 Intell.
-2024, NeuIPS AI4Science 2023)
+2024</a>, NeuIPS AI4Science 2023)
-  * Crosstalk suppression by context-aware compilation absorbing transmon crosstalk into the Hamiltonian in many-body physics simulations.
-(Proceedings of ISCA 2024)
+  * Pauli channel estimation using error-mitigated entanglement-enhanced benchmarking, exponentially reducing sampling complexity compared to cycle benchmarking. (<a href="https://arxiv.org/abs/2408.03376">arXiv 2024</a>)

 [//]: # (  e.g., crosstalk absorption)
 [//]: # (  on Heisenberg model simulations.)

 * Ph.D.
 Student Researcher, UC Berkeley
 <br> 09/2018&ndash;12/2023 &nbsp;Berkeley, United States
   * Derived the robustness of general quantum classifiers against worst-case input perturbations based on concentration of measure phenomenon.
-Proved that the practical robustness of generic quantum classifiers decreases only mildly polynomially in the number of qubits, in contrast to the extreme vulnerability previously believed.
-(Phys.
-Rev. A 2021)
+Proved that the practical robustness of generic quantum classifiers decreases only mildly polynomially in the number of qubits, in contrast to the extreme vulnerability previously believed. (<a href="https://journals.aps.org/pra/abstract/10.1103/PhysRevA.103.042427">Phys.
+Rev. A 2021</a>)
   * Developed a protocol for continuous quantum error correction on dispersive readout signals on superconducting qubits.
 The protocol decodes and applies active corrections.
-Benchmarked against Bayesian inference model on tasks including quantum annealing.
-(New J. Phys.
-2022)
+Benchmarked against Bayesian inference model on tasks including quantum annealing. (<a href="https://iopscience.iop.org/article/10.1088/1367-2630/ac66f9/meta">New J. Phys.
+2022</a>)
   * Analytically and numerically studied decoherence in tensor network discriminative QML models and their connections to classical Bayesian networks.
-Showed that adding noisy ancillas helps mitigate decoherence in simulations with distributed GPU training.
-(Quantum Mach.
+Showed that adding noisy ancillas helps mitigate decoherence in simulations with distributed GPU training. (<a href="https://link.springer.com/article/10.1007/s42484-022-00095-9">Quantum Mach.
 Intell.
-2023)
+2023</a>)
-  * Collaborated on showing tensor networks with boundary-law entanglement entropy are suitable for classifying datasets with similar mutual information scaling.
-(Mach.
+  * Collaborated on showing tensor networks with boundary-law entanglement entropy are suitable for classifying datasets with similar mutual information scaling. (<a href="https://iopscience.iop.org/article/10.1088/2632-2153/ac44a9/meta">Mach.
 Learn.: Sci.
 Technol.
-2021)
+2021</a>)

 ---